EPCCed/Intro-to-HPC/content/Week2_Parallel_Computers/Comparing_the_two_approaches.md

 - a bandwidth between 2 nodes of around 15 GBytes/second.

 A 2 microseconds latency corresponds to around 5000 instruction cycles, so even communicating over a network as fast as ARCHER’s is a substantial overhead.
 Although the bandwidth is shared between all the CPU-cores on a node, there are thousands of separate network links so, overall, ARCHER can in principle transfer many TBytes/second.

 We will see next week that if we are careful about how we split our calculation up amongst all the CPU-cores we can accommodate these overheads to a certain extent, enabling real programs to run effectively on tens of thousands of cores.
 Despite this, it is still true that:

+**The maximum useful size of a modern supercomputer is limited by the performance of the network.**

+Large internet companies like Amazon and Google also use distributed memory architectures for their computational needs.
+They also offer access to their machines via something known as cloud computing.
+Do you think Amazon and Google services have the same requirements as we do in supercomputing?
+What limits the performance of their computers?
+Are they interested in Pflops?

+### Interconnect Archer2

+ARCHER2 has a very high-performance network with the following characteristics:

+- a latency (time to send a single byte between two nodes over the network) of around XXX microseconds (XXX x 10-6 or XXX millionths of a second);
+- a bandwidth between 2 nodes of around XXX GBytes/second.

+A XXX microseconds latency corresponds to around 5000 instruction cycles, so even communicating over a network as fast as ARCHER2’s is a substantial overhead.
+Although the bandwidth is shared between all the CPU-cores on a node, there are thousands of separate network links so, overall, ARCHER2 can in principle transfer many TBytes/second.

+We will see next week that if we are careful about how we split our calculation up amongst all the CPU-cores we can accommodate these overheads to a certain extent, enabling real programs to run effectively on tens of thousands of cores.
+Despite this, it is still true that: